March 27

 We had a friend in New England who wants desperately to move to a warmer climate, but who isn't willing to take the chance. . . . yet.
 We hope she will someday.
 But because she won't take that chance, she'll never know what she's missing by not living out her dream, by playing it safe in her comfortable job in her comfortable home.
 I have nothing against comfort, but it sure can hold us back and hold us down when we fear losing it.

 I don't want to face disappointment later in life because I was afraid to take a chance and sail into uncharted waters.
 As I sail into those waters, I can add much more learning to my life, many more experiences that wouldn't be there otherwise.
-And those experiences can help me grow into a new person, one who is able to deal effectively with many more situations than the old one.
+And those experiences can help me grow into a new person, one who is able to deal effectively with many more situations than the old one was able to deal with.

 Questions to consider: